Robby955/EcoFish/README.md

 # EcoFish

 To create the Thesis, download the Zip file of this repo.
-Then, run mainthesisUVIC.tex to create the thesis.
+Then, run mainthesisUVIC.tex (located in the Thesis folder) to create the thesis.

 ![What is this](Images/fish2.png)